Agent Instructions

 • New content should use the appropriate template from _codex/templates/.

-• If the target domain is uncertain, place the document in 06 Inbox (Queue)/ within the most likely quadrant folder.
+• If the target domain is uncertain, place the document in 06 Inbox (Queue)/ within the most likely domain group.

-• If even the quadrant is unclear, place it in the staging area and flag it for triage.
+• If even the domain group is unclear, place it in the staging area and flag it for triage.

 • Always populate ai_summary in frontmatter — this is how other agents (and future you) discover documents without reading them fully.

 • Never create new top-level folders.
-The vault structure is fixed: _codex/, four quadrant folders, and root doctrine documents.
+The vault structure is fixed: _codex/, the domain folders (SO, HP, LE, GE), and root doctrine documents.

 Write Guardrails